NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

 NC State Schedule Analysis

-- On November 12, the Wolfpack captured their signature win of the season, a 92-81 victory over the UConn Huskies, who rank No. 6 in the AP's Top 25.
+- The Wolfpack's signature victory this season came against the UConn Huskies, a squad ranked inside the AP's Top 25 (No. 6).
+The Wolfpack brought home the 92-81 win at home on November 12.

-- The Wolfpack have one win against Quadrant 1 opponents, tied for the 10th-most in Division 1.
+- The Wolfpack have one win over Quadrant 1 opponents, tied for the 10th-most in the nation.

 - The Wolfpack have three wins against Quadrant 3 teams, tied for the second-most in the country.